aphalo/ggpmisc/README.md

 data.
-The advantage of this approach is that the syntax used for annotations becomes identical to that used for plotting data and that annotations with approach *cleanly* support facets in a way consistent with the rest of the gramamr.
+The advantage of this approach is that the syntax used for annotations becomes identical to that used for plotting data and that annotations with approach *cleanly* support facets in a way consistent with the rest of the grammar.

 ## Aesthetics and scales